-HEPA Air Scrubbers
+HEPA Filter Based Media Air Scrubbers

-The challenge with a HEPA air scrubber is getting enough air flow through the bank of filters since high efficiency filters have more air flow resistance.
+The challenge with an air scrubber is getting enough air flow through the bank of filters since high efficiency filters have more air flow resistance.
 This resistance is also called pressure drop.
 To move enough air requires either a dedicated fan such as in a portable air purifier.
 Or a booster fan in the HVAC system.

 This is because HVAC or forced-air heating systems are not designed to move the air through a dense group of air filters.
 They are often designed to only remove the large particulate matter for the sake of protecting the HVAC system.
 They are often not designed for indoor air pollution control.

-In office buildings a HEPA air scrubber is sometimes used along with germicidal UV light to prevent mold growth.
+In office buildings an air scrubber is sometimes used along with germicidal UV light to prevent mold growth.
 UV-C light can act as an air sanitizer to prevent standing water in air ducts from turning into mold.
 This is important in maintaining good indoor air quality.
 There are also concerns around Legionnaire's disease in large buildings.
 Legionnaire's disease is a form of pneumonia that is caused by bacteria.

 What Is A Negative Air Machine?